The Nash-Williams orientation theorem for graphs with countably many ends: Nash-Williams' orientation theorem for infinite graphs

 \section{Nash-Williams' orientation theorem for infinite graphs}

 In this section, we are finally ready to prove our orientation results.
-Let us first remark that by substituting Theorem~\ref{thm_eulerpreorientation} for \cite[Theorem~6]{thomassen2016orientations} in Thomassen's proof improves Thomassen's $8k$ bound to $4k$ for all graphs; thus, we focus in this section on the optimal $2k$ bound for locally finite graphs with at most countably many ends.
+Let us first remark that by substituting Theorem~\ref{thm_eulerpreorientation} for \cite[Theorem~6]{thomassen2016orientations} in Thomassen's proof improves Thomassen's $8k$ bound to $4k$ for all graphs, {improving on \cite{assem2023towards} where this conclusion has been shown for one-ended, locally finite graphs.
+Hence, in the remainder of this section we focus }on the optimal $2k$ bound for locally finite graphs with at most countably many ends.

 \begin{thm} Let $G$ be a locally finite graph with countably many ends, and $k$ a positive integer.
 Then $G$ is $2k$-edge-connected if and only if it has a $k$-arc-connected orientation. \end{thm}